ikatsuro/iroquest/README.md

 <h3>Contributions</h3>
 This is a WiP any help in finding out more missing quests would be appreciated, you can reach me on Discord @ikatsuro and submit suggestions on the iROquest category in fishdeity's Discord https://discord.gg/UBjTpErdQU .
 Gluck Have fun ;)
-Check out fishdeity's iRO missing features and additions https://github.com/fishdeity/iRO-Missing_Features_Additions/ its really good, i certainly reccommend.
+Check out fishdeity's iRO missing features and additions https://github.com/fishdeity/iRO-Missing_Features_Additions/ its really good, i certainly recommend.